JulienLerosty/JulienLerosty/README.md

 Data Engineer
 -------------------------

-I am a TPM aspiring to become a backend software engineer who loves creating servers, working with Flask, Selenium and any Jupyter notebook to help companies sorting data and help building models to learn about different business cases.
+I am a TPM aspiring to become a Data engineer who loves creating servers, working with Flask, Selenium and any Jupyter notebook to help companies sorting data and help building models to learn about different business cases.
 I have been using Python for a couple of years and starting committing to GitHub a few month ago!

 * 🌍  I'm based in San Jose, California
 * 🖥️  See my portfolio at [MyPortfolio](http://webdevwithpython.julienlerosty.repl.co/)